waldrain/waldrain.github.io/pv.md

 [south](doc/pv/charger/2021-09-07_tracer_batt_param_south.jpg).
 This forced me to raise the charging limit voltage to a higher value; I picked 29.6 V for that.

+2021-09-08: One little puzzle solved: my digital voltmeter reports 0.6 V less than the inverter readout, so the observed difference so far between battery minus and BMS minus poles is actually and always has been non-existant.